Equality Monitoring Questionnaire

 'Substantial' in this context means 'more than minor or trivial', whilst 'long-term' means that the effect of the impairment has lasted or is likely to last for at least twelve months.
 This definition also covers people who have been diagnosed with HIV, cancer or multiple sclerosis.

-12.Which of the following best describes your marital status?(Required.)
+14.Which of the following best describes your sexual orientation?(Required.)

 Current Progress,